 The world’s most valuable private company is China-based ByteDance, which is in the artificial intelligence category.
 The company, which operates content platforms such as TikTok and Toutiao, reached a $140B valuation following an investment from Tiger Global Management in March 2020.

 Rounding out the top 5 most valuable private companies are aerospace manufacturer SpaceX (valued at $127B), fast fashion company Shein ($100B), payments processor Stripe ($95B), and collaborative online design tool Canva and payments platform Checkout.com (tied for fifth at $40B).

 Unicorn company trends by category

 Fintech is the most highly represented category on our map, accounting for roughly 1 in 5 unicorns (21.0%).
 It is followed by internet software & services (19.1%), e-commerce & direct-to-consumer (9.1%), and health (8.1%).

 The most valuable fintech unicorn is Stripe, with a $95B valuation as of March 2021.
-In internet software & services, the most valuable unicorn is Canva ($40B, September 2021).
+We dig into how the payments company is capitalizing on the growth of e-commerce here.

-Thirty-eight private companies (4% of total unicorns) are considered “decacorns,” worth $10B+.
-Meanwhile, 24% of companies included in the global unicorn club are valued at exactly $1B.
+Fifty-four private companies (4.6% of total unicorns) fall within the next bracket — the “decacorns,” worth between $10B and $100B.
+Meanwhile, 23% of companies included in the global unicorn club are valued at exactly $1B.

-Since our last analysis in June 2021, the US has seen a slight decrease in its leading share of unicorns, now accounting for half of all unicorn startups (down from 51%).
+Since our last analysis in March 2022, the US has grown its leading unicorn share by nearly 2 percentage points, accounting for slightly more than half of all unicorns (53.7%).
 China, in second place (14.9%), lost more than 1 percentage point of share over the same time frame.